 - We ensure that children are taught about safeguarding, including how to keep themselves safe online, through teaching and learning opportunities within our curriculum.
-We will ensure that the curriculum includes input about safe relationships and personal resilience, sexual education and health education and is in line with legislative changes which came into force for September 2020.
+We will ensure that the curriculum includes input about safe relationships and personal resilience, and is in line with Government regulations where relevant.
 This is differentiated according to age and understanding of the pupil cohort. - In planning curriculum input in relation to online safety we will ensure materials are differentiated to take account of the different ages, levels of understanding and vulnerabilities of our pupils so that all pupils are enabled to access this input effectively. - We acknowledge that as well as providing a variety of positive opportunities, the use of technology has become a significant component of many safeguarding issues, and can provide the platform that facilitates exploitation of children and young people.
 The breadth of issues classified within online safety I considerable but can be categorised into three areas of risk: